 We opted to stay in Kaohsiung to explore Cijin Island, but if you want to cover as much ground as possible, then you may want to take a day trip to Kenting National Park using Kaohsiung as a base.
-Kenting is Taiwan’s oldest and southernmost national park, covering an area of about 181 square kilometres (70 sq mi) of land and 152 square kilometres (59 sq mi) of sea.
-Kenting is famous for its picturesque beaches and clear ocean views.
+Kenting is Taiwan’s oldest national park, famous for its picturesque beaches and clear ocean views.

-Located about two hours south of Kaohsiung, the easiest way to visit Kenting would be by private car charter.
-Kkday offers a roundtrip Kaohsiung-Kenting private transfer starting at NTD 4,200 for up to 4 people.
-If there are enough people in your group, then it may be worth the cost.
+Kenting is located about two hours south of Kaohsiung so the easiest way to visit would be by private car charter.
+You can book a Kaohsiung-Kenting private car charter through KKday.
+If you’re traveling with enough people, then it may be worth the cost.
 You’ll have the car and driver for 10 hours, giving you about 6 hours in Kenting.
-This will be the most convenient option since I’ve read it isn’t as easy to get around in Kenting.
+This will be the most convenient option as it isn’t as easy to get around in Kenting.
 Many people do so on rental scooters.

 This is was one of our favorite places in Taiwan.
 Hualien on the eastern coast of Taiwan is home to Taroko National Park, one of nine national parks in Taiwan.
 Covering an area of over 92,000 hectares, it features many natural wonders like mountains, gorges, rivers, and cliffs.
 Many local Taiwanese feel that the eastern half of Taiwan is the country’s most beautiful, and Taroko Gorge has a lot to do with that.